 When getting ready to move house and disconnect your current service, there’s a few things to keep in mind before you pack everything up.

-The nbn™ or OptiComm equipment, at your premise, belongs to them and has been assigned to a specific address.
+The NBN or OptiComm equipment at your address belongs to the network provider and has been assigned to that specific location.
 You are legally required to leave their equipment at the property it was issued to.

 Fibre to the Premises (FTTP)